Forensic Accounting

 Particularly in the single expert environment of Family Law matters, I have assisted a legal team formulate briefs for such experts, provided commentary on expert reports prepared by others and assisted in Counsel’s preparation for cross examination of other experts.

-I have been involved in a successful action have secure the Family Court agreement to hear evidence from me as the second expert in a matter.
+I was involved in what I was advised was the first successful action in Tasmania to secure the Family Court agreement to hear evidence from me as the second expert in a matter.
 This resulted in the Court hearing evidence from both experts concurrently.
+I have been involved in subsequent matters in the Family Court where I have been permitted to prepare a report in addition to that of the initially appointed single expert.

 I have been engaged to be part of the team which has undertaken feasibility analysis and then due diligence of a business for the purposes of client acquisition.